crocs-muni/usable-cert-validation/_guides/mbedtls.md

 * We work with the API in C of Mbed TLS, version 2.16.9.
 * We assume the server to communicate with is at `x509errors.org` and accepts TLS connections on a standard port `443`.

+{% include alert.html type="warning"
+    content="Note: For now, the guide _does not_ cover revocation checking and advanced techniques that may follow after the connection is already established, e.g. session resumption."
+%}

+{% include alert.html type="danger"
-* <span style = "color: #9b0000" >Note: Mbed TLS does not support _online_ revocation checking of any kind.
-Use another library if that is your requirement.</span>
+    content="Note: Mbed TLS does not support _online_ revocation checking of any kind.
+Use another library if that is your requirement."
-* <span style = "color: #9b0000" >Note: This guide _does not_ cover advanced techniques that may follow after the connection is already established, e.g. session resumption.</span>
+%}

 </div></div>
 <div class="section"><div class="container" markdown="1">